-This proposed framework is designed to help both practitioners and stakeholders ensure that the country sports tourism sector can function safely following lockdown.
+This proposed framework is designed to help both practitioners and stakeholders ensure that the country sports tourism sector can function safely as we continue to navigate through this pandemic.

-The proposed framework will help employers, employees and practitioners to minimise the transmission of the virus while facilitating Scotland's outstanding selection of country sports.
+The framework will help employers, employees and practitioners to minimise the transmission of the virus while facilitating Scotland's outstanding selection of country sports.
 In addition, it will help to restart Scotland's rural economy and will help to facilitate the resumption of countryside management that is essential for the preservation of key habitats and species.